temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 A client's network access can be limited to clients with certificates issued by a specific Certificate Authority.

-To restrict access to cluster endpoints, use the `clientCAFiles`/ `clientCAData` and `requireClientAuth` properties.
+To restrict access to Temporal Cluster endpoints, use the `clientCAFiles`/ `clientCAData` and `requireClientAuth` properties.

 These can be found in both the `internode` and `frontend` sections of the [mTLS configuration](/references/configuration/#tls).